Home » BodyBoss Home Gym 2.0 | Full Review & Best Alternatives

 Ok, so I raved about how good the BodyBoss 2.0 is, so let’s examine what I like less about it.
 My biggest complaints involve the bands.
 The regular package only comes with two bands, giving you a total of 60 pounds of resistance.

 The two included bands are more than enough for general fitness and should be fine for beginner men and women.
-But if you are after some serious strength training, increasing strength and building muscle mass, you can add an extra set of bands.
+But if you are after some serious strength training, increasing strength and building muscle mass, you can add an No products found..
 There is no need to buy them now, though.
 You can buy regular resistance bands later and attach them to the BodyBoss platform.

 I also wish all the attachments would fit inside the folded base.
 As it is, you have to carry around two separate items, I think it would be more convenient if the whole thing were self-contained.